DexterityDB/dexteritydb-node/tutorials/1-0-0_TheApproach.md

 ### Collection
 A group of items in a database, usually related in some way and pertaining to a similar use-case.
 Can be compared to a Table in structured datasets.

+### Cursor
+An type of object that allows streaming of fetched results.
+Can be used to retrieve all of the results or just a few of them.

 ### Driver
 You're using one!
 Databases have a core low-level API that they use to accept messages from applications.
 These messages can be in any format (DexterityDB currently uses JSON messages).
 Language drivers allow a developer to code using function calls in coding languages that they are more familiar with.
 By mapping the functions in the driver to the low-level API, code can be more easily written and understood in languages that are used more frequently in application building.

+### Fetch
+Fetch is the idea of returning actual results to the driver.
+Usually this is done after finding what you need and transforming your data.

 ### Field
 Fields in a collection correspond to labels that values will be categorized under.
 For instance, in a collection of people, there may be a field called "name".
 Under this field, the "value" may be "John."
 Fields can be compared to column labels in structured datasets.